7.1 Commando Combat Medic Combat Style (Class) Guide

 • Thyrsian Relic of Focused Retribution

-• Thyrsian Relic of Devastating Vengenace (< 4000 Critical Rating) OR Serendipitous Assault (> 4000 Critical Rating)
+• Thyrsian Relic of Devastating Vengeance (< 4000 Critical Rating) OR Serendipitous Assault (> 4000 Critical Rating)

-If you end up with any Rakata pieces from doing PvE content, wearing them is perfectly fine as stats are identical to Thyrsian at any Item Rating!
+If you end up with any Rakata pieces from doing PvE content, wearing them is perfectly fine as stats are near identical to Thyrsian!

 BiS Item Rating Set-Up